shedskin/shedskin/README.rst

 Installation
 ------------

-Shed Skin depends on some others projects, such as the Boehm garbage collector for C++.
+Shed Skin depends on some others projects, such as the `Boehm garbage collector <https://www.hboehm.info/gc/>`_.
 Please see the `documentation <https://shedskin.readthedocs.io/en/latest/documentation.html#installation>`_ on how to install these.

 Documentation
 -------------